RayMick/CarND-Traffic-Sign-Classifier-Project/project2_writeup.md

 The code for making predictions on my final model is located in second last cell of the Ipython notebook.

+<Mark> **
+The possibilities of each prediction are shown in the image below.
+We can see that the model is quite certain (100% probability) about the 8 images and these images are classified correctly (with the exception of the "pedestrian only", which again looks overall a lot like the "go straight or right" in grayscale).
+And even when presented with unseen type of images, such as "no parking", the model is able to find the most resemble existing labels (like "Yield" and "Priority road").
+** <Mark>
-![alt text][image6]
+![alt text][image7]

-Again the degraded results suggests that the model could be overfitted, adding dropout layers to CNN and also introducing regularization could alleviates the overfitting and provides better performance here.
+Again the results may be further improved by adding dropout layers to CNN and also introducing regularization, which could alleviate the overfitting.
 This is reserved from future studies.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?